MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 ## Converting VMware VMs to Hyper-V

-There are currently a couple of methods for converting VMware VMs to Hyper-V (V2V):
+VMM can be used as a V2V conversion tool to convert VMware VMs to Hyper-V VMs.

 - **Convert Virtual Machine Wizard**: In the VMM console, you can use this wizard.
 This method has many limitations:
     - Supported for vSphere 4.1 and later.